imagej/imagej.github.io/_pages/plugins/biovoxxel-toolbox.md

 How to: The number of iterations determines how often the chosen function will be applied to the image.

-Form: plugin (with preview, recordable)
+Form: plugin

-Status: works on stacks now, maintenance active
+Status: maintenance active

-Future: suggestions are welcome!

 ------------------------------------------------------------------------